 Off-street parking requirements for the proposed development are defined in Section 6-9-3 (Schedule of Off-Street Parking Requirements) of the Naperville Municipal Code.
-Pursuant to Section 6-9-3.8, the Continuous Improvement Model (CIM) parking ratio of 2.04 spaces per 1,000 square feet applies to nonresidential properties within the Downtown Parking Map.
-Based on the CIM parking ratio, a total of 30 spaces would be required for the proposed retail use.
+Pursuant to Section 6-9-3.8, the Continuous Improvement Model (CIM) parking ratio of 2.04 spaces per 1,000 square feet of gross floor area applies to nonresidential properties within the Downtown Parking Map.
 Consistent with Ordinance 08-200 (CIM), the proposed development will seek inclusion into the SSA 21 boundary.
-Accordingly, the proposed development would be subject to payment of the parking fee-in-lieu and shared parking for the retail use would be provided within the public parking decks.
+Accordingly, the proposed development would be subject to payment of the parking fee-in-lieu and shared parking for the retail use would be provided within the public parking decks along with the annual SSA taxes paid by the subject property.

 Per Section 6-9-3.7 of the Municipal Code, a residential development is required to provide two spaces per unit.
 For duplex, single-family attached, and multi-family developments, the Code requires an additional 0.25 spaces per unit for guests.
 Based on the Code, a total of 2.25 spaces per unit are required for all apartment developments, regardless of location, demographics, and bedroom mix.
-Therefore, a three-bedroom family unit is subject to the same parking ratio as a one-bedroom single-person unit.
+Therefore, a two-bedroom unit is subject to the same parking ratio as a one-bedroom single-person unit.
 Furthermore, an apartment development in downtown Naperville is subject to the same parking ratio as other developments throughout the city.

 In contrast, some communities specify different requirements for various residential product types (e.g., single-family detached, apartment/condominium) in order to address the unique parking demand characteristics of these uses.
 In addition, these communities provide different parking requirements for downtown residential uses in order to reflect the reduced parking demand associated with proximity to commercial and recreational destinations and increased access to multimodal transportation.
 In each community, a variance to the parking requirements may be considered based on the unique characteristics of a residential development.
-A summary of residential parking ratios for other suburban communities is provided in Table 1.
+A summary of residential parking ratios for other suburban communities is provided in Table 1 on the following page.